vincentzhang6130/Linux-Kernel-Source-Explore/Project3/README.md

 A context switch is the process by which the kernel switches the execution of a process from one CPU to another.
 There are two types of context switches: voluntary and involuntary.

-A **voluntary context switch** occurs when a process voluntarily yields the CPU, such as when it calls the sched_yield() system call or when it blocks waiting for a resource.
-In this case, the **nvcsw** field is incremented.
+A **voluntary context switch** (自願切換) occurs when a process voluntarily yields the CPU, such as when it calls the sched_yield() system call or when it blocks waiting for a resource.
+In this case, the **nvcsw** field is incremented. (等待I/O即屬於這種類型)

-An **involuntary context** switch occurs when the kernel forces a process to yield the CPU, such as ==when a higher-priority process becomes runnable or when a timer interrupt occurs.== In this case, the **nivcsw** field is incremented.
+An **involuntary context switch** (非自願切換)occurs when the kernel forces a process to yield the CPU, such as ==when a higher-priority process becomes runnable or when a timer interrupt occurs.== In this case, the **nivcsw** field is incremented.

 kernel process don't have own `mm_struct` because they do not use virtual memory in the same way as user processes.